Motion Blender Gaussian Splatting for Dynamic Scene Reconstruction: Experiment

 \textbf{Novel Pose Animation.} Fig.~\ref{fig:novel-pose} shows images of objects in novel poses that were not seen in the training videos.
 After reconstructing dynamic scenes, we keep the Gaussians fixed and modify the motion graph starting from a sampled frame.
 Specifically, we adjust joint rotation angles in a kinematic tree or manipulate the positions of subsets of joints in a deformable graph.
 These edits are performed interactively using a custom visual editor that we built on VISER~\cite{nerfstudio-viser}.
 Once the edits are applied, we propagate the updated graph link poses to the Gaussians and render the scene from the same camera viewpoint as the sampled frame.
 To create short animations, we interpolate joint angle or position changes incrementally and render the scene frame-by-frame.

-Fig.~\ref{fig:novel-pose} shows that our method extends beyond reconstructing observed motions, enabling the creation of novel object motions while maintaining high rendering quality.
+Fig.~\ref{fig:novel-pose} shows that our method extends beyond reconstructing observed motions, enabling the creation of novel imagined object motions while maintaining high rendering quality.
 Recent advances in controllable image and video editing predominantly rely on large diffusion models~\cite{ceylan2023pix2video, shi2024dragdiffusion, huang2024diffusion}.
-In contrast, our method introduces a novel approach by operating directly in 3D space, enabling precise control over object poses without the need for neural networks.
+In contrast, our method introduces a novel approach by operating directly in the 3D space, enabling fast and precise control over object poses without the need for neural networks.

-\textbf{Robot Demonstration Synthesis.} Imitation learning enables robots to perform complex tasks by learning from robot demonstrations.
-Unlike human videos, collecting robot demonstrations requires labor-intensive teleoperation.
+\textbf{Robot Demonstration Synthesis.} Imitation learning enables robots to perform complex tasks by learning from robot demonstrations~\cite{o2024open}.
+Unlike human videos, collecting robot demonstrations requires labor-intensive teleoperation~\cite{chi2024universal}.
 In Fig.~\ref{fig:robot-pipeline}, we demonstrate a prototype of our method for synthesizing robot demonstrations from human videos.
 We reconstruct scenes from human and robot videos independently.
-For robot videos, we use the pre-defined robot kinematic chain as the motion graph, available from the robot system runtime.
-We then remove the human Gaussians and add robot Gaussians to the workspace.
-Keyframes are manually selected, with hand positions mapped to robot gripper poses using our visual editor.
-Gripper poses between keyframes are interpolated, and inverse kinematics converts them into joint angles of the robot kinematic chain.
+The human videos feature an operator performing pick-and-place and cloth folding tasks.
+The robot videos feature a Kuka iiwa robot that moves randomly.
+We use the robot's kinematic chain as the motion graph.
+We then remove the human Gaussians and add the robot Gaussians to the workspace.
+Keyframes are manually selected, with hand positions adjusted and mapped to robot gripper poses using our visual editor.
+Gripper poses between keyframes are interpolated, and converted into joint angles of the robot's kinematic chain using inverse kinematics.
 The chain is then used as the robot motion graph for view rendering.
 This generates a video where the robot replaces the human, completing the task as demonstrated.
-While artifacts and unrealistic interactions still present, this demonstrates the potential of our approach for robotic applications.
+While some artifacts and unrealistic interactions still exist, this demonstrates the potential of our method for robotic data synthesis.
+The videos are obtained with minimal effort, and can be used for learning vision-based policies.